Recipe of the Month: Thai Green Curry

 - 3 kaffir lime leaves

-- Small handful of fresh coriander, stalks and roots included if possible
+- A small handful of fresh coriander, stalks and roots included if possible

 - 2 tbsp fish sauce